enyone/blog/_drafts/2017-01-07-Randomness-in-Linux.md

 Every time when the content of this entropy pool is used to derive pseudorandom data that content is removed from the pool and more content needs to be pushed back with `push_to_pool()` to maintain decent pool size.

+External random sources
+---

+Linux kernel supports external sources to be used as random bit sources of the entropy pool.
+This provides even better entropy in the pool and thus to create better (more unpredictable) pseudorandom data.

 The case of /dev/random
 ---